 If everyone sits at the aft of the boat then the stern will sit too low in the water and getting it up onto plane will be extremely difficult.

 Ensure all crew and passengers are evenly distributed on the boat.

 This also applies to gear.

-Here’s how to get your Jon boat on plane:
+Below are the 5 steps to get your boat on plane.